 Sewer video cameras provide a viable, and relatively low-cost, option to avoid risks to workers and clients as well.
 Each and every year there are unnecessary fatalities and serious injuries to persons while drain services are being performed.

 Professionally trained in proper use

-PIG is commonly used, but there are other types including push cameras and crawler cameras.
-Push cameras are for smaller pipes, typically house drains or house sewers, and they are operated manually by pushing the cable down the pipeline.
+PIG is commonly used, but there are other types of cameras.
+These include push cameras and crawler cameras.
+Push cameras are for smaller pipes, typically house drains or house sewers.
+They are operated manually by pushing the cable down the pipeline.
 If the problem is near grates or catch basin, push cameras are also good options.
 Crawler cameras are controlled remotely from a control station.
 Only a highly trained professional can consider and know which camera is right for a particular condition and application.
 For more expert advice or service, contact the Balkan Drain Team.